Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: D. Simulation Design

 To emulate a real-world scenario in which outcomes are not directly observed but inferred from complex data (e.g., satellite imagery), we construct a latent representation $\bX_i = g(Y_i)$.
 Here, $g$ is a randomly initialized three-layer neural network with ReLU activations.
 The network takes scalar $Y_i$ as input, processes it through hidden layers of dimension 50, and outputs a 100-dimensional embedding $\bX_i$.

 A separate model, $f$, is then trained to predict the outcome, $Y$, from the embedding, $\bX_i$.
 The resulting predictions $\hat{Y}_i = f(\bX_i)$ are used to estimate the treatment effect $\tau$ via Inverse Probability of Treatment Weighting (IPTW), with the treatment probability given as in Eq. \ref{eq:treatment_prob}.
+To compare different debiasing approaches, IPTW estimates were computed for various predicted values.